10 ways to have a more sustainable Christmas

 In our view, a real tree that’s been grown with care is the most sustainable choice for Christmas, but make up your own mind and learn about the benefits here.

 If you’re looking for a sustainable Christmas tree that’s been grown using fewer pesticides, your best bet is a Forest Stewardship Council (FSC®) certified, or a Grown In Britain tree.
 These will have been responsibly managed and grown using a minimal amount of pesticides.
-Learn more about how you can help protect trees and forests.
+Learn more about how you can help protect trees and forests, then take the pledge to opt for a sustainable tree this Christmas.

 7. Get creative with your gift-wrap and decorations

 If you are to use wrapping paper, make sure that the paper you use is FSC certified.
-And don't go for the paper without forgetting tape cannot be recycled.
-So try and find inventive ways that will ensure tape isn't used.
+And don't forget that tape cannot be recycled.
+So try and find creative ways to ensure tape isn't used.

 8. Support your local independent shops

 It’s never been more important to embrace our local indies!
-Opting to buy food from local farmers and producers in a nearby indie is a great way to show some love for the organic movement in your area this Christmas.
+Making a pledge to shop at your local indie once a week is a great way to show some love for organic farmers and producers in your area this Christmas.

 Pop into your nearest indie to find some amazing seasonal specials, and support your local economy in the process.